PipelineAI/pipeline/docs/quickstart/docker/README.md

 Notes:
 * Install [PipelineAI CLI](../README.md#install-pipelinecli)
+* Ignore the following warning: `WARNING: Your kernel does not support swap limit capabilities or the cgroup is not mounted.
+Memory limited without swap.`
 * If you change the model (`pipeline_train.py`), you'll need to re-run `pipeline train-server-build ...`
 * `--input-host-path` and `--output-host-path` are host paths (outside the Docker container) mapped inside the Docker container as `/opt/ml/input` (PIPELINE_INPUT_PATH) and `/opt/ml/output` (PIPELINE_OUTPUT_PATH) respectively.
 * PIPELINE_INPUT_PATH and PIPELINE_OUTPUT_PATH are environment variables accesible by your model inside the Docker container.